5G-MAG/rt-data-collection-application-function/README.md

 ninja -C build
 ```

-**Note:** Errors during the `meson build` command are often caused by missing dependencies or a network issue while trying to retrieve the API files and `openapi-generator` JAR file.
-See the `~/rt-data-collection-application-function/build/meson-logs/meson-log.txt` log file for the errors in greater detail.
-Search for `generator-libspdc` to find the start of the API fetch sequence.
+**Note:** Errors during the `meson build` command are often caused by missing dependencies or a network issue while trying to
+retrieve the API files and `openapi-generator` JAR file.
+See the
+`~/rt-data-collection-application-function/build/meson-logs/meson-log.txt` log file for the errors in greater detail.
+Search for
+`generator-libspdc` to find the start of the API fetch sequence.

 ## Regression tests (optional)

-There are some regression tests that can be run using:
+There are some regression tests that can be run to check that the data collection library and application function are behaving as
+expected.
+Please note the dependencies in the "Install dependencies" section above for running the regression tests.
+The regression
+tests can be executed using:

 ```bash
 cd ~/rt-data-collection-application-function
 meson test -C build regression
 ```

-This will build the Data Collection AF (if not already built) and then will start an Open5GS NRF and the Data Collection AF, run the regression tests and shutdown the Open5GS NRF and
+This will build the Data Collection AF (if not already built) and then will start an Open5GS NRF and the Data Collection AF, run
-Data Collection AF.
+the regression tests and shutdown the Open5GS NRF and Data Collection AF.
 The results of the testing are displayed.

 ## Installing